ujjwal-sood/Ranking-ML-Feature-Selection/README.md

 # Ranking-ML-Feature-Selection
 Rank and visualize machine learning and feature selection approaches on Software Fault and Maintenance Effort

+PLATFORM USED:- Python Run time environment

+LIBRARY USED:- Pandas, Scipy, Pickle , Numpy

+STEPS:-
+1) Run the  find_signature.py
+2) Run new_enron_feature.py
+3) Run poi_flag_email.py
+4) finally for the visualization run visualize_new_feature.py

+No need to set any environment variable

+DATASET DESCRIPTION

 We have used following ten open source datasets for our research:- ant1.7, camel1.6, jEdit4.3, log4j1.2, lucene2.4, poi3.0, synapse1.2, velocity1.6.1, xalan2.7.0, xerces1.4.4